 - Mozart Transposition Engine, a compiler for creating mirror-image representations of piano scores encoded in the GNU LilyPond format, for use with the Kundalini Piano Mirroring Platform

 - Van Gogh Flow, a cool program for Windows 10 which overlays your display with translucent visuals.
-This software is intended to help people be more creative and productive by gently inducing psychological flow-states.
+This software is intended to help people be more creative and productive by gently inducing psychological flow-states, but it can also be used as a general-purpose visualization engine for making interesting videos.

 - UPDATE: this software is now available for Linux Mint!